 Complex systems can’t be seen as individual parts.
-We need a broader perspective to see the whole pattern that causes the problem as many factors as affecting both the current state and the desired state of the system.
-The system thinking theory was first introduced by Jay Forrester and members of the Society for Organizational Learning at MIT in his book, The Fifth Discipline, to help us see a complex system as a framework with interrelationships between different internal and external elements that affect the system.
+We need a broader perspective to see the whole pattern that causes the problem, as many factors as affecting both the current state and the desired state of the system.
+The systems thinking theory was first introduced by Jay Forrester and members of the Society for Organizational Learning at MIT in his book, The Fifth Discipline, to help us see a complex system as a framework with interrelationships between different internal and external elements that affect the system.

 Characteristics of the Systems Thinking

 Before building the systems diagrams, we first need to understand the general principles that control the complex systems known as The 11 Laws of the Fifth Discipline (Check What Does the Systems Thinking Teach us About the Problems of Problem-Solving Practice).
 These principles were highlighted in the Fifth Discipline theory by Peter Senge in his book, The Fifth Discipline: The Art and Practice of the Learning Organization.
 These principles are below: